Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Cumulants of the Critical models

 where $d^2u=du_1du_2$ and it is understood that $u_3=-u_1-u_2$.

 \end{lemma} \proof Appendix \ref{A:G}. \\

 The important feature of formula (\ref{C3}) is that the functions $\hat f$ and $\Phi$ are coupled by a function $\varpi$ which only depends on the variables $u_i-z_i$.
-Moreover, it follows from the DHK formula (\ref{DHK_2}) that this function is anti-symmetric and we will show that consequently the $3^{\text{rd}}$ cumulant vanishes for any test function.
-We shall see that the higher-order cumulants do not enjoy such symmetries.
-This means that for the critical modified ensembles, there is no cancellation such as Soshnikov's Main Combinatorial Lemma.
+Moreover, it follows from the DHK formula, (\ref{DHK_2}), that this function is anti-symmetric.
+Consequently, if the shape is symmetric, the $3^{\text{rd}}$ cumulant vanishes for any test function.